Components

 Loading...

 The loop created by iterating over contexts is called the render loop.
-By replacing the while loop with a for...of loop which iterates over this, you can get the latest props each time the generator is resumed.
+By replacing the while loop with a for...of loop, you can get the latest props each time the generator is resumed.
+It also prevents common development mistakes by throwing errors if you forget to yield, or yield multiple times in a loop.
+FInally, it also allows you to write cleanup code after the loop without having to wrap the entire loop in a try/finally block, as you would in a while loop.

-One Crank idiom you may have noticed is that we define props in component parameters, and overwrite them using a destructuring expression in the for...of statement.
+One Crank idiom you may have noticed is that we define props in function parameters and overwrite them using a destructuring expression.
 This is an easy way to make sure those variables stay in sync with the current props of the component.
+For this reason, even if your component has no props, it is idiomatic to destructure props and use a for...of loop.

 import {renderer} from "@b9g/crank/dom";